ianabc/callysto-website/content/computational-thinking-tests/student-test/index.md

 ---
 title: Callysto Computational Thinking test (CCTt) student version
-description: The questions in this test are intended to measure students' computational thinking skills and attitudes.
+description: The questions in this test are intended to measure students computational thinking skills and attitudes.
 date: 2024-03-13
 ---